wp-plugins/auto-thickbox/readme.txt

 == Change Log ==

+= 3.1.1 =

+- Handle nested parenthesis in javascript event attributes on links and images

 = 3.1 =

 - Fix handling of the #TB_Inline attribute used for popping up forms in iframes.  (props to the Auto Thickbox Plus plugin)